President's Message

 2023-2025 Session

-Indeed, the MWA and the water industry can look back on a year full of challenges and changes but with this, also came new opportunities.
-We have been able to navigate through the ups and downs of our journey, especially in the post COVID19 period, with your support.
 The MWA growth over the years has been a cumulative outcome of the efforts of every individual and institutional member and partners associated with us.
-So, as we venture into new year, we will also look forward to your active participation in boosting us further in 2023.
+So, as we venture into new year, we will also look forward to your active participation in boosting us further in 2024.